 And, for the right people, living the nomad life will surely prove to be insanely fun.
 And I must say it again: since you’re already seriously considering this, you are in the “right people” group.

-Tips for wannabe digital nomad families
+Tips for wannabe digital nomad families with kids

 Based on my own experience, here are the most important things that could make it or break it for you.